-Note that the following installation procedure assumes that radmon HTML documents will reside in the user's public_html directory.
-Typically the full path name to this directory will be something like "/home/[user_name]/public_html".
+Note that the following installation procedure assumes that radmon HTML documents will reside in the user's public_html folder.
+Typically the full path name to this folder will be something like "/home/[user name]/public_html".

-- 1. Use cd to change directory to the public_html directory.
-In the public_html directory, use mkdir to create a directory "radmon" to contain the radmon HTML files. - 2.
-Change directory to the radmon directory created in step 1.
-In the radmon directory, use mkdir to create a directory "dynamic" to contain dynamic content used by html documents. - 3.
-From the html folder found in the github radmon project folder, download all files and folders to the directory created in step 1. - 4.
+- In the public_html folder, use mkdir to create a folder "radmon" to contain the radmon HTML files. - 2.
+In the radmon folder created in step 1, use mkdir to create a folder "dynamic" to contain dynamic content used by html documents. - 3.
+From the html folder found in the github project folder, download all files and folders to the folder created in step 1. - 4.
 The input and output data files (see figure 4) get overwritten frequently; similarly the graphic image files get overwritten frequently.
 On SD card systems, such as a Raspberry Pi, it is inadvisable to do frequent writes to any file system mounted on the SD card.
 To use the ram based temporary file system (tmpfs) to store these files, continue with step 5.
 Otherwise, to write dynamic content to the disk drive, continue with step 7. - 5.
-Assure that the server /tmp directory gets mounted to the temporary file system.
-This can be done by adding the following line to the /etc/fstab file tmpfs /tmp tmpfs nodev,nosuid,size=20M 0 0 mkdir /tmp/radmon sudo mount --bind /tmp/radmon /home/\$USER/public_html/radmon/dynamic
+Assure that the server /tmp folder gets mounted to the temporary file system.
+This can be done by adding the following line to the /etc/fstab file tmpfs /tmp tmpfs nodev,nosuid,size=50M 0 0 mkdir /tmp/radmon sudo mount --bind /tmp/radmon /home/USER/public_html/radmon/dynamic

-6. The HTTP service cannot freely access files and directories outside of the public_html document root directory.
-Therefore, the dynamic directory must be bound to the temporary file system by running the following commands
+6. The HTTP service cannot freely access files and folders outside of the public_html document root folder.
+Therefore, the dynamic folder must be bound to the temporary file system by running the following commands

-The above two commands may be placed in a startup shell script and run at boot up time by launching the script with the su command from the /etc/rc.local script, e.g.,
+The above four commands may be placed in a startup shell script and run at boot up time by launching the script with the su command from the /etc/rc.local script, e.g.,